 4.1 Peripheral stem cell donation

-The process used for 80% of donations is similar to a blood plasma donation.
+This method is used in around 80% of cases and is similar to blood plasma donation.

 Stem cell transplantation